simov/screenshot-capture/README.md

 - Set a key combination to trigger the extension <br />
   For example: `Alt+S`

-> The extension saves the images in PNG format.
+> The images are saved in PNG format.

 ## Features